Skip to navigation Skip to content

 International disbursement timeframes:

-Funds are issued in either the currency of the receiving country or the currency specified, NOT in Australian dollars (AUD).
+Funds are issued in either the currency of the receiving country or the currency specified, not in Australian dollars (AUD).

 Add Overseas Bank Details: